 The Voluntary Inspection Program was created to encourage apartment complexes and rental properties to practice safety standards known as "Community Safety Guidelines."
 The program is a partnership between local law enforcement agencies, the University of Florida, and the Gainesville Apartment Association.
 To participate, complexes must volunteer to be inspected by a specially trained law enforcement officer using the Community Safety Guidelines.
 If the complex passes inspection, they receive a certificate to display as well as a free listing on the University of Florida Police Department website.
-If the property where you live has not been inspected, encourage the management to participate in the V.I.P. and help make our community safer for everyone to prevent Crime, Sexual Violence and Alcohol/Drug Abuse continued
+If the property where you live has not been inspected, encourage the management to participate in the V.I.P. and help make our community safer for everyone

-For additional information about V.I.P., including request forms, the Community Safety Guidelines, and currently certified residential properties, view the UFPD V.I.P. website on-line at https://police.ufl.edu/programs/classes/safety-crime-prevention-class-list/.
+For additional information about V.I.P., including request forms, the Community Safety Guidelines, and currently certified residential properties, view the UFPD V.I.P. website on-line at https://police.ufl.edu/programs/classes/ safety-crime-prevention-class-list/.